Amber Heard's Deposition In Johnny Depp Divorce Case Did Not Go Well

 Depp's lawyer claims that through the glass windows in the deposition room, she saw Heard "hysterically crying and pacing in her separate conference room, or screaming and yelling at times and laughing at others."

-His lawyer describes Heard's behavior as "manic and irrational" in court documents and says she "observed Amber's counsel trying to reason with her throughout the day."
+His lawyer describes Heard's behaviour as "manic and irrational" in court documents and says she "observed Amber's counsel trying to reason with her throughout the day."

 Depp's legal team is now looking to prohibit Heard from testifying when this case goes to trial.
 His team is also reportedly asking the court to dismiss the domestic violence case.